-Legal risks, while belonging to non-quantifiable risks, require management's attention.
-Although unpredictable, non-quantifiable risk may cause severe impact on the Bank's profit and loss.
-These risks are mitigated by developing a strong "control culture" and an organizational structure that is risk-aware and with effective internal control system that continually monitors and updates processes and procedures.
-This risk is closely related to credit risk as it most often involves legal problems with counterparties to bank's transactions.
-Also, it is likewise related to other non-quantifiable risks that have to be assessed, such as fiduciary, reputational risk and regulatory risk which are equally managed by responsible departments in the bank.
+Legal risks belong to non-quantifiable risks that are not subject to specific numerical measurements but likewise require similar management attention.
+While unpredictable, non-quantifiable risks may cause severe impact on the Bank's statements of income.
+These risks are mitigated by developing a strong control culture, an organizational structure that is risk-aware, and an effective internal control system that continually monitors and updates processes and procedures.

+Legal risks include the potential for the Bank to suffer a financial loss due to non-existent, incomplete, incorrect and/or unenforceable documentation used by the Bank to protect and enforce its rights under contracts and obligations.
+This risk is closely related to credit risk as it most often involves legal problems with counterparties to the Bank' transactions.
+It is also closely related to other non-quantifiable risks that have to be assessed: fiduciary, reputational risk and regulatory risk.